© Unofficial Royalty 2024

 July 19, 1415 – Death of Philippa of Lancaster, Queen of Portugal, daughter of John of Gaunt, granddaughter of King Edward III of England, wife of King João I of Portugal, in Sacavem, Portugal; buried at Batalha Monastery in Leiria, Portugal

-Philippa married King Joáo I of Portugal in the Cathedral of the Assumption of Our Lady in Porto, Portugal on February 2, 1387, sealing the Anglo-Portuguese Alliance which is still in effect.
+Philippa married King Joáo I of Portugal in the Cathedral of the Assumption of Our Lady in Porto, Portugal on February 2, 1387, sealing the Anglo-Portuguese Alliance, a treaty that is still in effect.
 She is known as the mother of the “Illustrious Generation” of infantes (princes) and infantas (princesses).
-Philippa died at the age of 55 of the plague which had also probably killed her mother.
+Philippa died at the age of 55 of the plague.

 Unofficial Royalty: Philippa of Lancaster, Queen of Portugal